oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_config_config_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>A filter to match only configuration items of the given type.
+                                            <div>A filter to match configuration items of a given type.
 Supported values are SPAN_FILTER, METRIC_GROUP, and APDEX.</div>
                                                         </td>
             </tr>
                                 <tr>